nzzdev/ed-tech-utilities/geospatial/README.md

 # @nzz/et-utils-geospatial

-Library containing helpers for geospatial data task
+Library containing helpers for geospatial data tasks.

 ## Content

+**NOTE** This library is currently in a pre-release version.
+Don't use in production!

 TODO: Package documentation